 Rev. Carrie Leader | Director of Operations and Volunteers

 A deacon in the United Methodist Church (UMC), Carrie is appointed full-time by the UMC Texas Annual Conference to reVision as the Director of Operations.
 Carrie has a BFA in studio art and a Masters in education, both from UT Austin and a Masters in Church Ministry from SMU.
 She has previously worked as an elementary school teacher in Alief ISD, and most recently as a compliance officer and business manager with her husband Richard’s company, First Houston Capital.

 rev. Mary Reddick | Volunteer Coordinator

 Mary was ordained as an Episcopal vocational deacon in the Diocese of Texas in 2015 after graduating from the Iona School of Ministry.
 Mary is also assigned to serve as the deacon at St. Andrews-Pearland.
 She graduated Summa Cum Laude from the University of Missouri-St Louis with a BA in English Literature.
 She retired from managing a medical office full time for over 25 years for her husband, Max.
-They have 3 grown children.
+They have three grown children.
 She has worked for reVision for over 5 years, first as Mentee Recruiter.
-She loves people and especially working with children.
+She loves people and especially working with youth.

 Tisha Wilson | School Program Administrator

 Tisha is an experienced educator and consultant specializing in culture/school climate, character and curriculum development.
-In our Keeping Kids in School program, she works directly with school administrators as an advocate for the youth in our program while providing educational support and emotional encouragement to our youth.
+In our school-based programming, she works directly with school administrators as an advocate for youth while providing educational support and emotional encouragement.